timscott/flipit/README.markdown

 ## Making Features

-In the usage examples we create features using the base classes `BooleanFeature` and `ListFeature<T>`.
-There's `Feature<T>` too.
+In the usage examples we create features using the base classes `BooleanFeatureSwitch` and `ListFeatureSwitch<T>`.
+There's `FeatureSwitch<T>` too.
 These are nice, but you don't have to use them.
 It's easy to create features from scratch that do anything you can imagine.

-	public class CoinTossFeature : IFeature
+	public class CoinToss : IFeatureSwitch
 	{
 	    public bool IsOn(IFeatureSettingsProvider featureSettingsProvider)
 	    {